CodeCin523/lib_load/README.md

 ## Note

 - The dynamic loading functionality using `dlfcn.h` is only available on Linux systems.
 Ensure you are using a compatible environment to utilize this feature.

+- These tests only works if you run them in their respective build directory, there is no path management done.